knottwill/sesame-finetune/blog.md

 ## Theory

-Before we jump into implementation, I want to quickly summarise the architecture and clarify some technical points that are relevant for finetuning.
-I also recommend reading the [official blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), which gives a great description of the model.
+Before we jump straight into implementation, I would like to quickly summarise the CSM architecture as well as clarify some technical points that are relevent for finetuning.
+I would also recommend reading the [official blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), which provides a great description and demo of the model.

-Much like many contemporary generative models of audio, images, and video, Sesame's CSM is an autoregressive transformer that operates in the latent space of a pre-trained autoencoder.
+Like many contemporary generative audio, image, and video models, Sesame's CSM is an autoregressive transformer which operates in the latent space of a pre-trained autoencoder.
 In particular, it operates on discrete audio tokens encoded by the [Mimi split-RVQ tokenizer](https://arxiv.org/html/2410.00037v2).
 There are two main reasons why this typically works better than using "raw" audio.
-Firstly, only a small fraction of raw audio content is actually perceptable to humans and the rest is noise.
-Discrete audio tokenizers like Mimi are good at retaining just the perceptable signal, allowing the generative model to focus purely on what "matters".
-Secondly, autoregressive transformers generally work better on discrete inputs (there is just something special about cross entropy loss).
+Firstly, only a small fraction of raw audio content is actually perceptable to humans whilst the rest is noise.
+Discrete audio tokenizers like Mimi are very good at retaining just the perceptable signal, which allows the generative model to focus purely on what "matters".
+Secondly, autoregressive transformers generally work better on discrete inputs; there is just something special about cross entropy loss!

-Text is tokenized by the [Llama tokenizer](https://huggingface.co/meta-llama/Llama-3.2-1B), and speaker information is incorporated by simply prepending a speaker ID to the text prior to tokenization (e.g. `"[3]I am so hungry right now"` if the corresponding audio is spoken by speaker 3).
+Text is tokenized by the [Llama tokenizer](https://huggingface.co/meta-llama/Llama-3.2-1B), and the speaker information is incorporated by prepending a speaker ID to the text, prior to tokenization.
+For instance, we would tokenize `"[3]I am so hungry right now"` if the corresponding audio is spoken by speaker 3.

 **Mimi audio tokenizer**

-Feel free to skip this section as we will be using Mimi as-is and don't really need to understand it in depth.
-To quickly summarise:
+We don't really need to understand Mimi in depth as we will be using the pretrained model as-is (so feel free to skip this section), but to quickly summarise:
 - An encoder splits the audio signal into frames, passes each frame through a convolutional neural network and a transformer to produce a continuous latent vector for each frame.
 - The latent vector is quantized using split residual vector quantization, which works by quantizing the raw latent vector with a semantic VQ codebook and iteratively quantizing the residual error from each previous quantization step with a multi-level RVQ.
 The semantic codebook is trained with a cosine similarity loss against WavLM embeddings to capture phonetic information, while the RVQ codebooks capture acoustic details.
 This split architecture allows better separation of semantic and acoustic information compared to standard RVQ.
 Read more about RVQ [here](https://www.assemblyai.com/blog/what-is-residual-vector-quantization) and split-RVQ in the [official paper](https://arxiv.org/html/2410.00037v2).
 - The decoder passes the RVQ tokens through an inverse quanitzation process, then a transformer and CNN to reconstruct the audio waveform.